BatGap Logo

 David: Yes.

-Rick: And it’s not just a matter of cultural changes or attitudes about Black people or gay people or whatever, there is something much more fundamental than that taking place.
+Rick: And it’s not just a matter of cultural changes or attitudes about Black people or gay people or whatever.
+There is something much more fundamental than that taking place.

 Rick: Yeah.

 Rick: Yeah.
 So I don’t know yet whether I’m going to interview Lorn and Lucia [he didn’t].
-Lorn doesn’t want a big, huge wave of publicity and interest, but just the fact that I’m doing this interview, and I’ll be interviewing Claire Blanchflower after this, he’s going to get some publicity whether he likes it or not.
+Lorn doesn’t want a big, huge wave of publicity and interest, but just the fact that I’m doing this interview, and that I’ll be interviewing Claire Blanchflower after this, means he’s going to get some publicity whether he likes it or not.

-David: Oh yeah, Lorn when he first started out, TM terminology was what he was familiar with, but he’s become much more, over time, much more generic terms and stuff like that, moved away from that a lot.
-And certainly, you know, the people who know him and are friends of friends and stuff that made these connections, a lot of people have TM backgrounds on the retreats, but it’s by no means everybody, not at all.
-And there’s quite a diversity, and there’s people you’ll find from…
+David: Oh, yeah.
+When Lorn first started out, TM terminology was what he was familiar with, but he’s become much more generic over time, moving away from that a lot.
+Certainly, a lot of the people who know him and are friends of friends and made these connections have TM backgrounds on the retreats, but by no means everybody—not at all.
+There’s quite a diversity, and there are people you’ll find from—

 Rick: Claire doesn’t have a TM background, does she?

-David: Well, people who have been meditating for a long time have pros and cons, because they’ve got a lot more clarity usually, so the shift is clearer, but they also can have stronger concepts and are more seeing everything going on.
+David: Well, people who have been meditating for a long time have pros and cons, because they’ve got a lot more clarity usually, so the shift is clearer, but they also can have stronger concepts and are more aware of everything going on.
 So the ego is trying to manage things.

 Rick: Trying to fit everything, shoehorn everything into the structure that they’ve carefully built.

-Rick: It’s game is over.
+Rick: Its game is over.

 Rick: There’s been no grand, irreversible watershed moment, which maybe you described as the Makara thing.
 But I don’t feel like I’m falling back anymore.